St Croix, U.S. Virgin Islands

 Walked along beach, found a huge conch shell.

 In the evening, when the children were in bed, there was a strange scratching in the kitchen.
 I went to investigate and found one of the shells that Rebecca had collected earlier was walking along the floor.

 Drove along NW coast road looking at views.
 Walked through palm trees, banana trees and tropical flowers to a beach.
 So beautiful.

 Went to Christiansted.
 Children spent their holiday money.
 (David gave them all $5 on Sunday.)
 Mark had lost his so we lent him some.
 He bought a mug and a china bell.
 He then smashed the bell and was upset.
 Rebecca and James immediately gave him their money.
 So sweet (he will be a dictator one day if I get the parenting bit wrong….)

-David snorkeled.
-We walked on beach, watching him and pretending he was James Bond.
+David snorkelled.
+We walked on beach, watching him, and pretending he was James Bond.
 Afterwards, he said it was odd snorkelling, he felt like he was trespassing on fish territory.
 I was mainly just glad he didn’t get eaten by a shark.
-He wanted to go to an aquarium so he could name what he had seen in the wild.
+He wanted to go to an aquarium so he could name what he had seen in the sea.